Updated: Nov 12

 Together, family members and their loved-one can explore the treasure trove of stored photographs and other memorabilia.
-With or without the assistance of a professional videographer, audio and video recordings give another perspective about the people and events that molded your loved one's life and perhaps influenced yours as well.
+With or without the assistance of a professional videographer, audio and video recordings give another perspective on the people and events that molded your loved one's life and perhaps influenced yours as well.

-Before getting started, it is important to consider the permanence and availability of electronically stored photographs and audio and video recordings.
+Before getting started, it is essential to consider the permanence and availability of electronically stored photographs and audio and video recordings.
 Floppy discs and hard discs have been obsolete for many years.
 Compact discs (CDs) and hard drives are quickly becoming phased out - and there is no reason to assume that cloud computing will last forever.

 Probably the best solution, in addition to electronic storage, is to make hard (paper) copies of photographs, scanned memorabilia, and transcripts of audio recordings.
 With the help of online self-publishing services, you can design a beautiful book that contains selected images, transcripts, and commentary.

-1. Video record your loved one as he or she tours their home or another meaningful location.
+1. Video record your loved one as they tour their home or another meaningful location.
 Ask "tell me about questions" to get the stories associated with framed photographs, a chipped and repaired vase, or a lovely rose garden.
 Encourage further discussion by asking logical follow-up questions.
 And above all – listen!!

-2. Record your loved one as he or she recalls various events such as a particularly exciting fishing trip, your birth, or having fought in the Vietnam War.
+2. Record your loved one as they recall various events, such as a fascinating fishing trip, birth, or having fought in the Vietnam War.

-3. Create a memory box that contains small objects plus a few sentences that describes the significance of each item.
+3. Create a memory box containing small objects plus a few sentences describing each item's significance.
 Have your loved one write memory "tweets" on slips of paper.
-Memory Tweets might be something like “Make my steaks medium rare and my eggs over-easy, "or "I remember the day you were born.
-The sun was shining and I was the happiest person alive."
+Memory Tweets might be like, "Make my steaks medium rare and my eggs over-easy, "or "I remember the day you were born.
+The sun was shining, and I was the happiest person alive."

-1. KE Steinhauser, et. al. "In Search of a Good Death: Observations of Patients, Families, and Providers,” http://www.eutanasia.ws/hemeroteca/t377.pdf (accessed May 2, 2016)
+1. KE Steinhauser, et al. "In Search of a Good Death: Observations of Patients, Families, and Providers," https://www.researchgate.net/publication/12497721_In_Search_of_a_Good_Death_Observations_of_Patients_Families_and_Providers (accessed May 2, 2016)

-Janet Yagoda Shagam, Ph.D., is a freelance medical and science writer and the author of "An Unintended Journey: A Caregiver's Guide to Dementia.”
-Available through Amazon.
+Content Contributor: Janet Yagoda Shagam, Ph.D., is a freelance medical and science writer and the author of "An Unintended Journey: A Caregiver's Guide to Dementia.", available through Amazon.

-The opinions expressed by contributing authors are not necessarily the opinions of the Dementia Society, Inc. We do not endorse nor guarantee products, comments, suggestions, links, or other forms of the content contained within blog posts- that have been provided to us with permission, or otherwise.
-Dementia Society does not provide medical advice, please consult your doctor. www.DementiaSociety.org
+The opinions expressed by contributing authors are not necessarily the opinions of the Dementia Society, Inc. We do not endorse nor guarantee products, comments, suggestions, links, or other forms of the content contained within blog posts- that have been provided to us with permission or otherwise.
+Dementia Society does not provide medical advice; please consult your doctor. www.DementiaSociety.org